William Henry Gleason: George W. Hopkins

 While commencing the lumber business in Florida, Hopkins completed a drainage canal in 1909, now called Hopkins Canal, along present day Aurora Road between Lake Washington and the Eau Gallie River.
 The general idea and location of a navigable canal near the Hopkins Canal was first proposed by Gleason in 1871.
 After passage of the Drainage District Act in 1913, Hopkins organized a huge drainage project.
 Hopkins founded Deer Park, Florida, with his daughter Agnes's husband, William H. Kempfer.
 The Kempfer Cattle Company still exists in Deer Park.
 Hopkins also founded the eponymous town of Hopkins, Florida.

 Politics

 During the late 1860s and 1870s, Gleason traveled between his Fort Dallas residence and Tallahassee, seeking business and political connections.
 As a consequence of this and a few powerful Republican friends, on July 7, 1868, he was sworn in as the state's second lieutenant governor.
-During an attempted impeachment of Governor Harrison Reed, Gleason claimed the Governorship.
-The Senate had adjourned on November 7, 1868 without deciding whether or not to impeach Reed.
-Reed's supporters, including the state's Adjutant General and the county Sheriff, kept him out of the Capitol.
-He set up in a hotel and signed documents as Governor.
-The Supreme Court sided with Governor Reed, and the political struggle ended with his removal from office as Lieutenant Governor December 14, 1868.
+During an attempted impeachment of Governor Harrison Reed, Gleason claimed the governorship.
+The Florida Senate had adjourned on November 7, 1868, without deciding whether or not to impeach Reed.
+Reed's supporters, including the state's Adjutant General and the county sheriff, kept him out of the capitol.
+Gleason set himself up in a hotel and signed documents as governor.
+The Florida Supreme Court sided with Governor Reed, and the political struggle ended with Gleason's removal from the Lieutenant Governor position December 14, 1868.